 Dual Performance Chips

-Many of you racers, must have heard or read about dual chips.
-Dual chips are chips that their memory capacity doubles the one of the original chip, so two different, same size programs can be written inside so it can be selected between them on the fly, simply by using a small switch.
+Many performance enthusiasts must have heard or read about dual chips.
+Dual chips are chips that their memory capacity doubles the memory capacity of the original chip, so two different, same size programs can be written inside of the new chip and it can be selected between them on the fly, simply by using a small switch.

-If the original chip is small enough in capacity, there can be installed more “versions” or “power levels”, but a more complex switching would be needed.
+If the original chip is small enough in memory capacity or the new chip is large enough, there can be installed more “versions” or “power levels”, but a more complex switching would be needed.
 We will cover here the dual program chip only, using a 27C512 (64KB) EPROM where the original is a 27C256 EPROM (32KB).

 If you don’t have or don’t know how to use or manage the chip burning equipment, you may ask somebody skilled on this to do the burning part.
 If using the “Normal” and “Sports” version, then you would ask the stock program to be burned in the lower memory page of the chip (0000h-7FFFh) and the performance program in the higher memory page (8000h-FFFFh).
-This is done by combining the programs in that order, in a single binary file, before transferring it (burning) to the new chip.
+This is done by attaching one program into the other in that order, making a single binary file, but double in memory space.

-There are many products out there to do this dual chip switching in form of a socket with jumpers, averaging between $30 and $80 , like the Moates one, and it is a very nice product, but if you need to do it in many ecus or simply don’t have much to spend, then this trick will be useful.
+There are many products out there to do this dual-chip switching.
+An example is a chip socket with jumpers, averaging between $30 and $80, like the Moates product which is a very nice one.

-The connection diagram is something like the one blow:
+The connection diagram is something like the one below:

 Installation

 The resistor must be soldered directly in the pins #1 and #28 of the chip.
-Do this with the chip out of the socket or you will ruin it.
-Solder must only cover the upper part of the chip leads, or the chip could not be reinserted in the socket.
-Then, the switch must be wired to leads #1 (carefully, in the same spot as the resistor) and #14 in the upper part of the leads also.
-Now the chip can be carefully reinserted in the socket, but VERY IMPORTANT, pin #1 must be hanging out the socket, unconnected, nor touching any part of the socket metal contact.
+Do this with the chip out of the socket or you will ruin the socket.
+Solder must only cover the upper part of the chip leads, or the chip could not be reinserted in the socket or cause false connections.
+Then, the switch must be wired to leads #1 (carefully, in the same spot as the resistor) and #14 in the upper part of the chip leads too.
+Now the chip can be carefully reinserted in the socket, but it is very important that pin#1 must be hanging out of the socket, unconnected, nor touching any part of the socket’s metal contacts.

-The above happens because pin#1 is used only when programming (writing) the chip and it is of no use for the ecu (the ecu only reads it), but for some reason, Honda and many other manufacturers wire it directly to the +5V supply of the ecu.
-That will make a short circuit that WILL damage the ecu when the switch is flipped to the ground position (Pin#14), which corresponds to “Normal” mode.
+The above is done because pin#1 is used only when programming (writing) the chip and it is of no use for the ECM (the ECM only reads the chip, it does not write to it), but for some reason, Honda and many other manufacturers wire it directly to the +5V supply of the ECU.
+This will cause a short circuit if the pin#1 is inserted in the socket and WILL damage the ECU when the switch is flipped to the ground position (Pin#14), which corresponds to the “Normal” mode.
+All this is prevented by leaving the lead of pin#1 hanging, floating out of the socket.

 Special Details